 - coping with change at home in the workplace

 - skill development

 All Ball State employees and their family member living in the household are eligible to receive up to five free consultations with a master level clinical professional either on the phone or in person.

 Ball State values the well-being of their employees and is vested in helping them be their best.
 Therefore, Ball State provides up to five sessions, free of charge, to all employees and their family members per issue.

-When you call, you will speak with a trained EAP consultant who will assess your situation.
-The intake screening will generally take about 10 minutes and will help the consultant determine what services provided by your company would be useful in addressing your situation.
+When you call or chat, you will connect with a trained EAP consultant who will assess your situation.
+The intake screening will generally take about 10 minutes and will help the consultant determine what services provided by your company will be useful in addressing your situation.